Table of contents

 Conclusion

-In conclusion, we can say that prime number program in java are very important in computer science.
+In conclusion, we can say that prime number programs in Java are very important in computer science.
 They have diverse applications.
 We can find if a number is prime using various approaches.
 In this article, we improved approach by approach, and, finally, the most optimised algorithm has taken O(sqrt(n)) operations to determine if a number is prime.

 Live masterclass